Hewlett Packard Enterprise Accessibility

 Hewlett Packard Enterprise supports this US Federal procurement policy and makes product conformance reports available to support a customer need on request.

 • US Government Section 508 Website (External)

 21st Century Communications & Video Accessibility Act (CVAA)

 The CVAA updates accessibility laws to increase the access of persons with disabilities to modern communications, including new digital, broadband, and mobile innovations.
 Regulations are enforced by the FCC and documented as 47 CFR Part 14 and Part 79.

 Section 255 of the Telecommunications Act requires telecommunications products and services used in the home or office to be accessible to people with disabilities.
 FCC rules also cover basic and special telecommunications services.

-The Accessibility for Ontarians with Disabilities Act sets accessibility standards to make goods, services and facilities accessible to Ontarians with disabilities.
-The AODA applies to every person or organisation that provides goods, services or facilities to the public or other third parties and that has at least one employee in Ontario; and accessibility measures must be implemented on or before 1 January 2025.
+The Accessibility for Ontarians with Disabilities Act sets accessibility standards to make goods, services, and facilities accessible to Ontarians with disabilities.
+The AODA applies to every person or organization that provides goods, services, or facilities to the public or other third parties and that has at least one employee in Ontario; and accessibility measures must be implemented on or before January 1, 2025.